Sandwich Maker Wattage Guide: 750W vs 1000W Explained

 Best Sandwich Maker Wattages to Buy in India

-The best sandwich maker wattage for most Indian homes is 800W in a 2-slice grill model.
-It preheats in 3 to 4 minutes, crisps bread well, and costs about 40 paise per use.
-Step up to a 1000W 4-slice maker only if you cook for a full family every morning.
+The best wattage for most Indian homes is 800W in a 2-slice grill model.
+It preheats in 3 to 4 minutes.
+It crisps bread well.
+And it costs about 40 paise per use.
+Step up to a 1000W 4-slice maker only if you cook for a full family each morning.
 Below are honest picks at each level.

 | Maker | Wattage | Slices | Best For | Check Price |